A New Twist on Oatmeal for Breakfast

-Breakfast Basics is one of the classes in our Feed Your Family Right series.
-Together, we learn about what it takes to build a healthy breakfast and try out a few recipes for delicious, nutritious, and easy to prepare ways to start the day.
-Here’s a sneak peak at what we learned about oatmeal, including some ideas for fast and easy prep!
+Breakfast Basics was one of the classes in our recent Feed Your Family Right series.
+We covered what it takes to build a healthy breakfast and try out a few recipes for delicious, nutritious, and easy to prepare ways to start the day.
+Here’s a sneak peek at what we discussed about oatmeal, including some ideas for fast and easy prep!

 - If you have a favorite oatmeal recipe or brand already, make a large batch and freeze in individual containers.
 Take one out of the freezer and place into the fridge before you go to bed, and then zap it in the microwave in the morning for about 90 seconds at high power.
 Stir to make sure that the oatmeal is fully heated and then top as desired.

 - Don’t want to even wash a pot?
 Try overnight soaked oatmeal instead.
 Place equal amounts by volume of old-fashioned oats and your liquid of choice (water, milk, or a milk replacer such as almond or coconut milk) into a container with a lid, stir to combine, cover and refrigerate overnight.
 In the morning, scoop out your serving into a bowl, heat for 60 to 90 seconds, and serve with your choice of toppings.

 Ingredients for today’s batch of overnight oatmeal – equal volumes of old fashioned rolled oats and almond milk.